The Great Resignation roars again: Here’s why more workers than ever quit in November

 Particularly vast swaths of resignations occurred in industries with great exposure to the pandemic, such as food and lodging, retail, and recreation.

 But more curiously, nearly 5%, or 4.8 million people, simply said they “did not want to be employed at this time.”
 And, perhaps, the crux of the Great Resignation is found by reading between those lines.
 Those very industries that are driving the revolt employ some of the most disenfranchised workers, often offering minimum wage for toiling long hours of manual labor—and their employees are starting to wake up to their collective bargaining power.
 Last fall, worker strikes were in full swing, including a 10,000-strong strike at John Deere, which won workers a new contract with hefty pay raises in mid-November.
 Another headline-grabbing strike at Kellogg’s persisted through the month, finally securing victory in December.
+(That victory came after Kellogg’s attempted to replace the striking workers with new hires, a move thwarted by a campaign to flood the company’s website with false applications led by r/antiwork—a Reddit community for labor reform that has swelled from just 13,000 members in 2019 to 1.5 million today.)

-Of course, there’s strength in numbers, and it’s worth noting that mid-November was also when the Labor Department reported record high job quits for September, capping a run of three straight months with record-breaking figures.
+Of course, there’s strength in numbers, and it’s worth noting that mid-November was also when the Labor Department reported the record high job quits in September, capping a run of three straight months with record-breaking figures.
 The news circulated quickly online, accompanied by in-depth articles examining how workers were exhausted, fed up, and newly empowered.
 And as word of the revolution traveled, it likely inspired even more followers.